 - Gal pals this month are – Leah Leach, Bonnie Fillenwarth, Katie Harris and Edan.

-- Get to know you question – What is something that non-Indigenous People can earn from Indigenous People?
+- Get to know you question – What is something that non-Indigenous People can learn from Indigenous People?

 - Crying Indian (video below)